 So when does a burr grinder need new burrs?
 Well, actually – but probably not as soon as you’d expect!

 What is the expected lifespan of a burr set?

-The steel burrs we use in our conical burr grinders come from a manufacturer named Etzinger, out of Lichtenstein, with whom we’ve worked for as long as we’ve built grinders!
+The steel burrs we use in our conical burr grinders come from a manufacturer named Etzinger, out of Liechtenstein, with whom we’ve worked for as long as we’ve built grinders!
 They’re precision-milled and made from high-carbon steel.
 This makes them durable and strong, which means they last a long time.

 When does a burr grinder need new burrs?

 Specifically, a set of steel burrs should perform well for about 500lbs of coffee grinding.
 A set of ceramic should go for about 750lbs.

 Let’s say you go through one pound of beans in a week on average.
 At that rate, your burrs should last for almost 10 years!
 So if that’s about how old your machine is, then indeed it may be time for new burrs.
 If you’re unsure, there are other ways to tell!

 How to tell when a burr set is worn.